Juneo-io/juneogo/vms/platformvm/warp/README.md

 To verify the message, the underlying VM utilizes this `warp` package to perform the following steps:

-1. Lookup the canonical validator set of the Supernet sending the message at the P-Chain height
+1. Lookup the canonical validator set of the Subnet sending the message at the P-Chain height
 2. Filter the canonical validator set to only the validators claimed by the signature
 3. Verify the weight of the included validators meets the required threshold defined by the receiving VM
 4. Aggregate the public keys of the claimed validators into a single aggregate public key